ragibson/Steganography/README.md

     $ stegolsb steglsb -r -i steg.png -o output_file.zip -n 2

 ### Analyzing

-Before hiding data in an image, it can useful to see how much data can be hidden.
+Before hiding data in an image, it can be useful to see how much data can be hidden.
 The following command will achieve this, producing output similar to

     $ stegolsb steglsb -a -i input_image.png -s input_file.zip -n 2
-    Image resolution: (2000, 1100)
+    Image resolution: (2000, 1100, 3)
     Using 2 LSBs, we can hide:     1650000 B
     Size of input file:            1566763 B
     File size tag:                 3 B

 ### Hiding Data

 The following command will hide data in the input image and write the result to the steganographed image, producing output similar to